ProjectEvergreen/greenwood/packages/plugin-babel/README.md

       ...

       plugins: [
+        // notice the spread ... !
         ...pluginBabel({
-          mergeConfigs: true
+          extendConfig: true
-        }) // notice the spread ... !
+        })
       ]
     }
     ```

+If you have a custom _babel.config.js_, this option will merge its own `presets` and `plugins` in the array ahead of your own (if you have them).